CameronBloom/Sprint-08/module1.md

 > `   }                                 `
 > ` }                                   `

+### Objective 2 - Share Data Between Components Using State and Props
 > state
 > =====
 >> - state is a component level storage object that we can use to hold onto data that may be needed